zaiisao/Documentation/en/Audio Broadcast/start_live_audio_web.md

 rtc.client.setClientRole(role);
 ```

-Note that in a live broadcast, only the host can be heard and seen.
+Note that in a live streaming channel, only the host can be heard and seen.
 You can also call `setClientRole` to change the user role after joining a channel.

 ### Join a channel